Heat Stress

 Heat stress is a cause for concern for every herd throughout New Zealand, with negative impacts on milk production and animal health.
-Heat stress occurs when temperatures rise above 21C and humidity exceeds 70%, so a large proportion of New Zealand’s dairy cows are at risk during the
+It occurs when temperatures rise above 20C and humidity exceeds 70%, so a large proportion of New Zealand’s dairy cows are at risk from November to March.

 Learn more about the symptoms heat stress, or view our video series on YouTube or our Facebook page.